What Does Job Interview Mean

 Telling Your Story: Language That Employers Hear

 Interviewers need to connect your past actions to future potential.
-Describe the specific problem, your role, your decisions, and the quantifiable results.
-Avoid vague words like “helped” or “worked on”; prefer “led,” “reduced,” “improved,” and “delivered.”
+Describe the specific problem, your role, your decisions and the quantifiable results.
+Avoid vague words such as “helped” or “worked on”; prefer stronger verbs like “led,” “reduced,” “improved,” “delivered.”

 Navigating the Interview Conversation: Tactics That Shift Decisions